DoodleScheduling/keycloak-controller/README.md

 ## Example KeycloakRealm

-The realm is the entire representation of the realm and is synced accordingly.
+The realm is the entire representation of the realm and is reconciled accordingly.
-It supports secrets substition to inject secrets from kubernetes secrets.
+It supports secrets substition from kubernetes secrets.
-You can use `${secret:secretName:secretField}` anywhere in the realm definition.
+A pattern like `${secret:secretName:secretField}` can be used anywhere in the realm.

 This would create a realm called default if it does not exists.
 If it exists it would try to update it according to the specs.